zahrank21/rails-project-mode-web-012918/README.md

 ## Motivation

-As an avid television show enthusiast, I always wanted a lightweight TV Show application to find your favorite actors and tv shows.
+As an avid television show enthusiast, I always wanted a lightweight TV Show application to find your favorite actors and TV shows.
 I wanted to use this information to find personalized recommendations on my viewing habits.

 ## Screenshots: